Grain Research Laboratory

 Harvest Sample Program

 A yearly survey of the crop quality for that year’s harvest.
-Producers send in a voluntary sample of their harvest, and in return receive a free, unofficial Canadian Grain Commission grade.
+Producers send in a voluntary sample of their harvest, and in return receive an unofficial Canadian Grain Commission grade.
 Data from this survey is used to generate a harvest quality report of Canadian grain.

 Requests for service analysis